Puggsy: Development

 The Puggsy character originally appeared in an Amiga demo in 1990 named Puggs in Space, which was created and designed by Dionysus—a demogroup formed by Lee Carus, Alan McCarthy and Tim Wright.
 The management of Psygnosis was impressed by the demo, and asked Dionysus to develop a game based around Puggsy.
 However, the contract with Psygnosis to produce a game was short-lived; Wright said the company "didn't really 'get' where we were going with the game".
 The demogroup was pulled out of the game's development, which was then shifted to Traveller's Tales.
 Psygnosis asked Traveller's Tales if they could develop a game using the character from the demo.
 Puggsy was designed and programmed by Jon Burton, while Andy Ingram handled the graphic design and artwork for the game.
 While the character design for Puggsy was retained from the demo, the developers changed his colour from red to orange to prevent the consoles from colour bleeding.
 Wright recalled that Dionysus's version was going to be similar to LittleBigPlanet, while Traveller's Tales' version was created as a standard platformer.

 The object physics in Puggsy was inspired by Super Mario World, a game Burton had enjoyed.
 Burton decided to create a Super Mario World-type game, but with puzzles being based on physical objects with different properties such as buoyancy, weight, friction and so on.
 As Puggsy was deemed too complicated for novice players, the training levels were added late in development in response to the publisher's input.
 Burton noted that the training levels would give the impression of a basic platformer.
 The music was written by Matt Furniss, an employee of Krisalis Software.
 Wright created cover versions of Furniss' tunes for the Amiga version and added a Puggsy demo theme into a tail end of one of the pieces.
 Wright found Furniss' music "really well written and fun to convert to the Amiga, so there were no bad bones."
-A promised sequel, titled as Puggsy II, was teased at the game's ending, but it never materialised.
+A promised sequel titled as Puggsy II, was teased at the game's ending, but it never materialised.
 The SNES version was almost completed, but it was cancelled, with developers hoping to find the SNES version and release it in public domain.
+The ROM to the SNES version was posted online in May 2022 by The Cutting Room Floor.

 As the Mega Drive cartridge copiers were defaulted to simulate a battery-backed SRAM for storing save data, Puggsy uses an SRAM as a means of an anti-piracy feature.
 Since the game employs a password system, genuine cartridges do not contain an internal SRAM.
 The game performs an SRAM check after its fifth level, and if an SRAM is found, it displays a warning message telling the player to stop playing a "silly copy" of Puggsy.